dnuma/dnuma/README.md

-Meet David, a passionate QA Automation Engineer with a strong command of JS, TS, and SQL.
-Known for his knack for breaking code and making it bulletproof, David is dedicated to ensuring top-notch software quality.
+Meet David, a QA Automation Engineer who absolutely loves what he does.
+He's got a real knack for TypeScript, Javascript, and SQL – and an even greater knack for finding those hidden bugs that nobody else can seem to spot.
+He's all about making sure software is top-notch, reliable, and ready to go.

-With a keen eye for detail and expertise in building robust test frameworks in Playwright, David excels in fast-paced, collaborative environments.
-He possesses a knack for identifying potential issues and implementing comprehensive test plans, delivering bug-free solutions that exceed expectations.
+David's a whiz at building rock-solid test frameworks using Playwright.
+He thrives in those fast-paced environments where teamwork is key.
+He's got an eagle eye for detail and a real talent for sniffing out potential problems before they even arise.
+Basically, if you want to make sure your software is bulletproof, David's your guy.

-David is an avid learner, constantly staying ahead of the curve by exploring new technologies and industry best practices.
-His passion lies in creating innovative, user-friendly software that leaves a lasting impression.
+But David's not just about finding flaws; he's passionate about creating software that people actually enjoy using.
+He's a lifelong learner, always digging into the latest technologies and best practices to make sure his skills are sharp.

-In his free time, David loves spending quality time with his family, going on long walks with his dog while listening to books or podcasts, writing in the third person, and watching and rewatching everything related to Star Wars.
+When he's not busy crafting code, you'll find David hanging out with his family, exploring the great outdoors with his dogs (and a good podcast or audiobook!), or geeking out over everything Star Wars.
+Oh, and he might also be writing about himself in the third person, just for fun.